 Structured Writing is also an essential skill for technical writers, instructional designers or those who need to:

-- create long documents, such as policy and procedure manuals, training materials or online help
+- create large amounts of content, such as knowledge bases, policy and procedure manuals, user guides, training materials or web content

 - write information for multiple audiences with different information needs